 (This is still true to this day.
 In 2017, Madonna bought a palace in Sintra for a cool 7.5 million euros.)

 The town of Sintra is shielded by the Sintra Mountains, which trap clouds creating a microclimate.
 Because Sintra is a bit cooler than Lisbon, it served as a perfect summer sanctuary for generations.

 In and around Sintra you’ll find several beautiful palaces, not to mention an impressive Moorish castle watching over the small town from atop the verdant Sintra Mountains.
 The Regaleira gardens are another key sight, known for its secret tunnels and other unique features.

 Sintra inspired many writers over the years, including famed poet Lord Byron, Gothic-novel writer William Beckford, and Hans Christian Andersen.
 No doubt, you’ll be spellbound as well by this fantasy-like place.

-Sintra is just 40 minutes by train from Lisbon.
+Sintra is pretty easy to get to.
+It’s just 40 minutes by train from Lisbon!
 Direct trains depart from Oriente Station (via Areeiro, Entrecampos, and Sete Rios) and Rossio Station.

 If you’re a tourist staying in central Lisbon, you are most likely closest to Rossio Station [map location].